gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 - Endermen can pick up any block in the game allowing for discontinued endermen variants
 - Enderpearls can stack up to 64 in this version allowing for overstacked enderpearls
 - Updating a furnace into a lit furnace which will update a piston and then pushing the furnace will displace it's block entity.
 This allows for furnace block entity in any block in the game that normally has a block entity
+- Placing a mushroom on any block and then bonemealing them would grow a big mushroom and replace the block underneath it with dirt making it possible for unbreakable bock removal

 **Beta 1.9 Prerelease 1**
 - Jumping will give you XP, this is not an unobtainable but it is a debug feature that can be used to get insane amount of Xp levels really quickly